 This condition says that (log) exchange rate variance leads the firm to set its price in terms of home currency.
 But a positive covariance between (the log of) the exchange rate and (the log of) marginal costs leads the firm to set its price in foreign currency.
-In net, independently of what other home and foreign firms do, the firm will choose to set its price in terms of the home currency when the variance of the exchange rate exceeds two times the covariance of the exchange rate and marginal costs.

-To explain this condition, take expressions (1.2) and (1.3) again.
+To explain this condition, take expressions (2.2) and (2.3) again.
 In any given state of the world, under either pricing policy, profits are increasing in the exchange rate.
-Under PCP, a rise in the exchange rate will increase demand for the firm's good, holding other firm's prices constant in foreign currency.
+Under PCP, a rise in the exchange rate will increase demand for the firm's good, holding other firms' prices constant.
 Under LCP, a rise in the exchange rate will increase the home currency value of sales.
-But note that under PCP, the profit function in any state of the world is strictly convex in the exchange rate, for $\lambda > 1$.
-But under LCP the profit function is linear in the exchange rate.
-This means that, holding other variables constant, an increase in exchange rate variance increases profits under PCP pricing relative to LCP.
-If this were the only consideration, the firm would follow PCP pricing if there is any exchange rate uncertainty.
+But under PCP, the profit function in any state of the world is strictly convex in the exchange rate, for $\lambda > 1$ , while with LCP the profit function is linear in the exchange rate.
+This means that, holding other variables constant, an increase in exchange rate variance increases profits under PCP relative to LCP.
+If this were the only consideration, the firm would follow PCP if there is any exchange rate uncertainty.

 But there is a secondary channel, arising from the uncertainty of marginal costs.
-Holding expected marginal cost constant, then if the covariance between the exchange rate and marginal cost is positive, this tends to increase expected total costs under PCP, since the firms demand is higher precisely when the cost of production is higher.
+If the covariance between the exchange rate and marginal cost is positive, this tends to increase expected total costs under PCP, since the firm's demand is higher precisely when the cost of production is higher.
 Under LCP however, demand is independent of the exchange rate (holding other variables constant), so that expected total costs do not depend on the covariance between the exchange rate and marginal cost.
-Therefore, a positive covariance between the exchange rate and marginal cost increases the incentive to follow LCP pricing.
+This channel therefore increases the incentive to choose LCP.